cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

   see [How to pull/build/update CVAT images section](#how-to-pullbuildupdate-cvat-images)

 - You can register a user but by default, it will not have rights even to view the list of tasks.
 Thus you should create a superuser.
-A superuser can use an admin panel to assign the correct groups to the user.
+The superuser can use an admin panel to assign the correct groups to the user.
 Please use the command
   below: